 You cannot look to be a peaceful warrior because martial arts is the art of war.
 However, you can be a detached warrior who does not seek combat and does not mind it either.
 He or she uses combat as means to an end.

-The end in many forms of marital arts is not physical and has a mystical appeal.
+The end in many forms of martial arts is not physical and has a mystical appeal.
 The possibility that you can, through martial arts training reach something beyond war is intriguing and attractive.

 The training becomes like a hot forge that provides you an opportunity to create a delicate glass sculpture or a deadly sword.
 A detached warrior can do both according to the objective.

-Lives of contemporary masters of Martial arts including Mas Oyama, Ip Man, General Choi Hong Hi and Bruce Lee reveals how they struggled to share a path to internal transformation.
+The lives of contemporary masters of Martial arts including Mas Oyama, Ip Man, General Choi Hong Hi, and Bruce Lee reveal how they struggled to share a path to internal transformation.

-I wonder how the series would have been if Bruce Lee had a chance to play the role instead of David Carradine since it the series was Bruce Lees idea.
+I wonder how the series would have been if Bruce Lee had a chance to play the role instead of David Carradine since the series was Bruce Lees’s idea.

-As they said in the series, Grasshopper, you have choice.
+As they said in the series, Grasshopper, you have a choice.

 In finding the martial arts training that is most suitable to you, you can reflect on your inner struggles, understand your motivations and your goals.
 Or focus on the explosive exhibition of combat training that is most appealing to you.